octopize/avatar-paper/README.md

 scipy==1.6.3
 seaborn==0.11.1
 ```
-there is alos a `requirements.txt`.
+there is also a `requirements.txt`.

 ## R packages :
 Install all required packages on the top of each R notebooks with the command `install.packages('PACKAGE_NAME')`, nothing special.

 # Strucutre